 Set a minimum for your emergency fund, say $500.

 Each time it grows $100 above this, use the extra to pay off a debt.
-A double purpose account until your debts are gone.
+A double purpose account until your debts is gone.

 Keep the momentum rollingOnce your debts are gone, keep putting the amount you were paying away.